tillbiskup/aspecd/docs/roadmap.rst

   * CombineDatasets: combine data from several datasets into a single dataset; parameters allowing to define the axis values/quantity/unit, possibly even from given metadata; to decide: How to handle metadata that might be invalidated?

+* Analysis

+  * Automatically add analysis parameters to calculated dataset if result is a dataset

 * Add export tasks to dataset tasks

 * Recipe-driven data analysis: